neolution-ch/Neolution.Extensions.DataSeeding/README.md

 }
 ```

-## Samples
+## Demo

-Check out the sample console application and the comprehensive unit tests in the repository for more examples and usage patterns.
+Check out the [demo project](./Neolution.Extensions.DataSeeding.Demo) for a complete CMS seeding example with 13 interconnected seeds.